durandaltheta/cpp_template_workshop/README.md

 ### When to use templates?
 Shorthand Rule:
 - library code should use templates in its API to improve its capabilities
-- normal project code should often avoid writing templates
+- normal project code should often avoid writing custom templates

-However, in cases where the code in question is any two of the following then templates are often a good solution:
+However, in cases where the code in question is any of the following then templates and inlining are often a good solution:
+- frequently used algorithm follows a similar pattern with different types
+- frequently used algorithm follows a similar pattern with different executing code
 - difficult
 - dangerous
-- frequently used algorithm follows a similar pattern with different types
-- frequently used algorithm follows a similar pattern with different executing code
+- compiler speed optimization is required (at the expense of longer startup load times)

 An example of several of the above: you need to launch a child thread which does some initialization.
 However, the parent thread wants to wait till the child completes initialization before moving on.